OGD311/OGD311/README.md

 - 🌱 I’m currently learning C#
 - 🤔 I’m looking for help with Machine Learning
 - 📫 Reach me on GitHub!
-- ⚡ Fun fact: I am a Cisco Qualified Engineer
+- ⚡ Fun fact: I am a Cisco Cerified Network Engineer
 <!-- 😄 Pronouns: ... -->
 <!--
 **OGD311/OGD311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.